 The Olympics may be over in Brazil but the spirit continues at home as we are bracing our own starting line on Monday; the return to French school, or la Rentrée.

 Motivating teenage medal-potential sleepers to spring out of bed is as easy as trying to place a smaller fitted sheet on a larger mattress; it just can’t happen in the holidays.
 It will be an uphill struggle in the first few days of routine – unless there’s something that rekindles a particular holiday moment with a fragrance that will drive them to jump over hurdles of inside-out clothes and head to the kitchen in a matter of seconds as soon as that buzzer sounds.

 My answer?
-Our favourite summer holiday breakfast last year in Brazil, when we tasted the most delicious cheese waffles at our Pasada in Paraty, a couple of hours drive from the City of Rio de Janiero.
-They were such a hit each morning that I promised to try make them back home.
-Lo and behold, a year has gone by already and now I wonder why I didn’t make them sooner, as they are SO easy!
+Our favourite summer holiday breakfast we discovered in Brazil, when we tasted the most delicious cheese waffles at our Pasada in Paraty, a couple of hours drive from the City of Rio de Janiero.
+They were such a hit each morning that I promised the family to try make them back home.
+Lo and behold – now I wonder why I didn’t make them sooner, as they are so easy!